benmiller314/dsam2023fall/schedule.md

     <li>Onuoha, Mimi and Mother Cyborg (Diana Nucera).
 “A People’s Guide To Tech: Artificial Intelligence.”
 Allied Media Projects, Aug.
 2018, <a href="https://alliedmedia.org/resources/peoples-guide-to-ai">https://alliedmedia.org/resources/peoples-guide-to-ai</a>.</li>
     <li>Crawford, Kate, and Trevor Paglen.
 “Excavating AI: The Politics of Training Sets for Machine Learning.”
 19 Sept.
 2019, <a href="https://excavating.ai">https://excavating.ai</a>.</li>
     <li>Vee, Annette.
 “Large Language Models Write Answers.” <em>Composition Studies</em>, vol. 51, no. 1, Spring 2023, pp. 176–81. <a href="https://compositionstudiesjournal.files.wordpress.com/2023/06/vee.pdf">https://compositionstudiesjournal.files.wordpress.com/2023/06/vee.pdf</a></li>
-    <li>Your choice of 2-3 more items from the “Where we are now” section of the same <a href="https://compstudiesjournal.com/current-issue-spring-2023-51-1/"><em>Composition Studies</em> issue</a> (i.e. the surrounding context for Annette's piece)</li>
+    <li>Your choice of 2-3 more items from the “Where we are now” section of the same <a href="https://compstudiesjournal.com/current-issue-spring-2023-51-1/#:~:text=where%20we%20are"><em>Composition Studies</em> issue</a> (i.e. the surrounding context for Annette's piece)</li>
-    <li>Laquintano, Tim, Carly Schnitzler and Annette Vee, A. (2023).
+    <li>Laquintano, Tim, Carly Schnitzler and Annette Vee (2023).
 "Introduction to teaching with text generation technologies."
-In A. Vee, T. Laquintano, & C. Schnitzler (Eds.), TextGenEd: Teaching with Text Generation Technologies.
+In A. Vee, T. Laquintano, & C. Schnitzler (Eds.), <em>TextGenEd: Teaching with Text Generation Technologies</em>.
 The WAC Clearinghouse. <a href="https://doi.org/10.37514/TWR-J.2023.1.1.02">https://doi.org/10.37514/TWR-J.2023.1.1.02</a></li>
     <li>Your choice of 2-3 assignments from the TextGenEd collection.
 (Multiple Pitt PhD students and faculty, past or present, are included!)</li>
 </ul>